proski/MacOutlookArchive/README.md

 Create folder "Archive" under "Inbox" if you haven't already done it.

-Run Automator (just click on Launchpad and type "Automator").
-Select "Service" in the initial dialog, "Utilities" in the leftmost column, double click "Run AppleScript" in the second column from the left.
+Run Automator (just click on the Launchpad icon and type "Automator").
+Select "Service" in the initial dialog.
+Choose "Utilities" in the leftmost column.
+Double click "Run AppleScript" in the second column from the left.

-Copy the contents of MacOutlookArchive.scpt to replace the suggested boilerplate code.
-Above the script, for "Service receives" select "no input".
-Save as "MacOutlookArchive", quit Automator.
+Copy and paste the contents of MacOutlookArchive.scpt to replace the suggested script.
+Above the script, select: Service receives *no input* in *Microsoft Outlook*.
+Below the script, check "Ignore this action's input".

+Select File -> Save in the menu, save service as "Mac Outlook Archive" or any name of your choice.
+Quit Automator.

-Now let's associate the service with a key.
+Now let's associate the service with a hotkey.
 Open System Preferences -> Keyboard -> Shortcuts.
-Select "Services" in the left column, find MacOutlookArchive, set shortcut to the desired value.
-Unfortunately, the key will be recognized in all applications, so use a key that you are only going to use in Microsoft Outlook.
+Select "Services" in the left column, find the service under "General", set shortcut to the desired value.

-MacOutlookArchive should appear in the main menu of all applications (application name -> Services), but it would only archive mail if Outlook is active.
-In other applications, it should not do anything other than displaying a notification.
+That should be sufficient to make the script work.
+If it doesn't, check the Outlook -> Services menu in Microsoft Outlook and run the script from there.

-## TODO
+## Deinstallation

-The script should pass an unconsumed key to the foreground application, but I cannot implement that functionality without causing a loop under some circumstances.
+Open Finder.
+Press Shift-Opt-G and enter ~/Library/Services to open the Services directory.
+Drag the service to trash.